Connect with others who understand.

 • Leukemia

-Read about tips for managing MS infusion side effects.
+Read about tips for preventing MS infusion side effects.

-4. There Are 5 Infusion Drugs Available for Treating MS
+4. There Are Five Infusion Drugs Available for Treating MS

 There are currently five infusion therapy drugs approved by the FDA for treating MS as disease-modifying agents.
-Each medication comes with its own benefits and side effects, and each medication is given on a different schedule.
+Each medication comes with benefits and side effects, and each is given on a different schedule.

 Alemtuzumab

-Alemtuzumab, sold as Lemtrada, is approved to treat RRMS and active SPMS.
-Alemtuzumab is given over a course of five days, followed by another three-day round a year later.
+Alemtuzumab, sold as Lemtrada, is approved to treat relapsing forms of MS. Alemtuzumab is given over five days, followed by another three-day round a year later.

 Side effects of alemtuzumab can include: